Puerto Rican migration to Hawaii: Prelude

-On August 8, 1899, Hurricane San Ciriaco, with winds of over 100 mph, struck Puerto Rico and on August 22 another hurricane followed.
+On August 8, 1899, the San Ciriaco hurricane, with winds of over 100 mph, struck Puerto Rico and on August 22 another hurricane followed.
 The floods, caused by 28 days of continuous rain, damaged the agricultural industry and left 3,400 dead and thousands of people without shelter, food or work.
 As a result, there was a shortage of sugar from the Caribbean in the world market and a huge demand for the product from Hawaii and other sugar producing countries.
 To meet the demand, plantation owners began a campaign to recruit the jobless laborers in Puerto Rico.
 By 1901, the Hawaiian sugar output was 360,000 tons of raw sugar.